shinyoungyou/user-docs/docs/pages/debugging.md

 2. VS Code will take you inside the `add()` function.
 3. Now you can see how the values `a` and `b` are added together.

+!!! note
+      Use the **Step Into** to understand how each function works.

 <figure markdown="span">
   ![Image title](../assets/debug7.gif){ width="100%" }
 </figure>

-Tip: Use this to understand how each function works.

 ## Step Out: Exit the Current Function
 1. If you are inside a function (like `add()`) and want to return to the function that called it, click the **Step Out** button (up arrow icon).
 2. This will finish the current function and take you back to the previous level in your code.

+!!! note
+      Use the **Step Out** when you have finished inspecting a function’s internal behavior and want to resume higher-level execution.

 <figure markdown="span">
   ![Image title](../assets/debug8.gif){ width="100%" }